atomflunder/TrueSkill-Calculator/README.md

 ## How to use

 Add or remove Teams and assign each the correct number of players present in your game.
-Then assign each Team the correct Rank, meaning Placement in the game.
+Then assign each Team the correct **Rank**, meaning Placement in the game.
 The lower the rank, the better.
 If two or more Teams draw with each other, assign them the same rank.
+You can also assign **Weights** between 0 and 1 to each Player.
+A Weight of 1 means the Player has played the whole match, and values below 1 mean the Player has left the game early.
-The expected results will appear in the Resulting Teams section.
+The expected results will appear in the **Resulting Teams** section.
-Also, you can see the Match Quality which is the percent chance of your match ending in a draw.
+Also, you can see the **Match Quality** which is the percent chance of your match ending in a draw.
 The higher this value, the closer your match will be.

 ## Configuration